Litarvan/OpenLauncherLib/README.md

 ## Internal Java Launching

 You can launch a Java program using the internal system.
-It loads some given jars, then it cans launch any method from any class you wan't, it can be non-static, so it will use the constructor you want.
+It loads some given jars, then it can launch any method from any class you want, it can be non-static, so it will use the constructor you want.

 ```java
 List classpath = Explorer.dir("libs").files().match("^(.*\.((jar)$))*$").get();